Hardwick (CDP), Vermont

 Hardwick is the primary village and a census-designated place (CDP) in the town of Hardwick, Caledonia County, Vermont, United States.
 As of the 2020 census, the CDP had a population of 1,269, out of 2,920 in the entire town of Hardwick.

+Geography

 Hardwick village is in western Caledonia County, in the southern part of the town of Hardwick.
 Vermont Routes 14 and 15 pass through the village, joining to follow Wolcott Street north from the village center.
 Route 15 leads southeast 12 mi to U.S. Route 2 in West Danville, and northwest 14 mi to Morrisville, while Route 14 leads north 25 mi to Irasburg and south 19 mi to East Montpelier.

 The Lamoille River flows through the center of Hardwick.
 It continues northwest to flow into Lake Champlain north of Colchester.